wendyverdonk93/docs/content/integrations/ecommerce-integrations/mijnwebwinkel/manual.md

 ### 2. Congratulations

-You have installed and configured the plugin successfully.
-If you have any technical queries about the plugin, email Mijnwebwinkel directly using the [contact form](https://www.mijnwebwinkel.nl/contactformulier) on their website.
+For any technical queries about the plugin, see Mijnwebwinkel – [Contactformulier](https://www.mijnwebwinkel.nl/contactformulier).

 A dedicated support section can also be found on the official website of [Mijnwebwinkel](https://www.mijnwebwinkel.nl/support)